Mathematics Enrichment Classes in Limerick

 You cannot become a problem solver without solving problems on your own!

 Therefore, from each participant, the willingness to do some homework is expected.

 Many students enjoy to compete with others in areas in which they have a talent.
-Mathematical Olympiads provide a competetive but friendly environment for mathematically talented students.
-On all levels, such olympiads can help to keep up motivation to improve problem solving skills.
+Mathematical Olympiads provide a competitive but friendly environment for mathematically talented students.
+On all levels, such Olympiads can help to keep up motivation to improve problem solving skills.
 At Maths Olympiads students with similar interests meet and enjoy to discuss about their mathematical problem solving experience.